eldridgea/blog/content/post/self-hosted-ebook-management.md

 Since I was hosting things myself, I wanted to avoid opening up the services to the Internet broadly if I could avoid it.
 I was already using Cloudflare services to remotely access things so I used more of the same here.

 I exposed the services to the Internet using [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
-I added both services to Cloudflare Access and added an [Access policy](https://developers.cloudflare.com/cloudflare-one/policies/access/) to allow traffic from Gateway (which in this case means any device using [Cloudflare WARP](https://one.one.one.one/) or the [Cloudflare One Agent](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration/) signed into my Cloudflare domain)
+I added both services to Cloudflare Access and added an [Access policy](https://developers.cloudflare.com/cloudflare-one/policies/access/) to allow traffic from Gateway (which in this case means any device using [Cloudflare WARP](https://one.one.one.one/) or the [Cloudflare One Agent](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration/) signed into my Cloudflare domain).

 Since the Color 7 was a Play certified device, I was able to install WARP with no issue.
 Once that was done I was able to add Calibre-Web Automated to my KOReader app via OPDS and configure the progress sync as well.